the-pythonist/the-pythonist/README.md

-### Please check out my repositories.
+### Check out my repositories.
 If you are a pythonist especially, like me, you may like them 😄.

 <!---
 the-pythonist/the-pythonist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.